-At JJ Fox Ltd (referred to in this document as “James Fox”), we are committed to maintaining the trust and confidence of our customers, website visitors and newsletter subscribers.
+At JJ Fox Ltd (referred to in this document as "we", "us" or “James Fox”), we are committed to maintaining the trust and confidence of our customers, website visitors and newsletter subscribers.
 Read on to find out exactly how we collect and treat your data.

 As part of your online experience with James Fox, we may collect various personal and non-personal details, as outlined below:

 Details you voluntarily provide to us when you create an account on our website, place an order, or opt in to our newsletter subscription.
 Please note that, while you provide these details voluntarily, certain services we provide are dependent on them.
 In other words, we won’t hold it against you if you don’t want to share your address with us, but if you want us to ship an order to you, we won’t be able to do so unless you provide it.